 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Friedreich ataxia (FA) is an autosomal recessive disease affecting approximately 1:50,000 Caucasians.
 The disease is clinically characterized by progressive spasticity, ataxia, dysarthria, absent lower limb reflexes, sensory loss, and scoliosis.
-Hypertrophic cardiomyopathy is present in approximately two-thirds of patients with FA and represents the most frequent cause of premature death.
-Most individuals begin experiencing initial symptoms between 10 and 15 years of age, although there are atypical late-onset forms with initial symptoms presenting after age 25.
+Hypertrophic cardiomyopathy is present in approximately two-thirds of patients and is the most frequent cause of premature death in individuals with FA.
+Although most individuals begin experiencing initial symptoms between 10 and 15 years of age, atypical late-onset forms with initial symptoms presenting after age 25 do occur.

 Historically, FA has been diagnosed by use of a DNA-based molecular test to detect the presence of the GAA expansion.
-However, a molecular-based analysis is not able to effectively monitor treatment, is not amenable to multiplexing with other disease analytes, nor can it be efficiently utilized for population screening.
+Unfortunately, testing for the triplet repeat expansion will miss those patients with point mutations or deletions.
+Moreover, a molecular-based analysis is not able to effectively monitor treatment, is not amenable to multiplexing with other disease analytes, nor can it be efficiently utilized for population screening.
 In contrast, a protein-based assay measuring concentration of frataxin is suitable for both diagnosis as well as treatment monitoring in individuals with FA.

 Monitoring frataxin levels in patients with Friedreich ataxia